 2012 State Champions!

-Click on the graphic above for access to current and past Metro Girls news articles
+Click on the graphic below for access to current and past Metro Girls news articles

-Click on the graphic above for access to current and past AHAI e-Newsletters
+Click on the graphic below for access to current and past AHAI e-Newsletters